MrBrax/LiveStreamDVR/README.md

 ### Manual build
 Run `docker-compose up --build -d` in the app directory.
 The `docker-compose.yml` file is required.

-If you want the public webapp to have a custom base folder, you must provide `BASE_URL` and `VUE_APP_BASE_URL` in the environment variable settings.
+If you want the public webapp to have a custom base folder, you must provide `BASE_URL` and `VITE_BASE_URL` in the environment variable settings.

 ---